Johan Fyrberg quits immediately - needs to switch up work

 Massive criticism

-Ruuda and the federation leadership have recently come under heavy criticism for introducing a 13-year age limit for elite competition.
+Ruuda and the federation leadership have recently come under criticism for introducing a 13-year age limit for elite competition.
 The decision affects international starts, national championships and nationwide series.

 The decision has divided the sport.

 Earlier this week, the entire show jumping committee was fired.
-It included nationally-qualified riders such as Helena Persson and Fredrik Spetz, as well as well-known coaches, judges and course builders in the sport.
+It included nationally qualified riders such as Helena Persson and Fredrik Spetz, as well as well-known coaches, judges and course builders in the sport.

-"Despite several attempts at dialogue and mediation, the current Jump Committee has not wanted to cooperate, which means that we are simply not making progress in our work," Sandra Ruuda said in a press release at the time.
+"Despite several attempts at dialogue and mediation, the current Jump Committee has not wanted to cooperate, which means that we are simply not making progress in our work," Ruuda said in a press release at the time.

 Criticised by world stars